camilamaia/graph/README.md

 Graph - Dijkstra's Algorithm Implementation
 =====

+A implementation of Dijkstra's algorithm for finding the shortest paths between nodes in a given graph.

 Software developed for the Graph Class INE5413, of the Department of Informatics and Statistics of the Federal University of Santa Catariana in the semester 2013/2.

 -----

-A implementation of Dijkstra's algorithm for finding the shortest paths between nodes in a given graph.

-## Run
+## How to Run

-Inside the project directory run:
+Inside the project directory, run:

 ```bash
     $ ./bin/graph